EduardoNicacio/smart-backlog-assistant/docs/CANDIDATE_NOTES.md

 ### Prerequisites

 - Python 3.13+
-- An OpenAI and/or an Anthropic API key (or Vocareum key starting with "voc")
+- An OpenAI and/or an Anthropic API key (or Vocareum key starting with "voc-")

 > Note: An OpenAI key is still required even when the provider is set as `anthropic`.
 The reason for it is that Anthropic doesn't provide an embedding model for cosine similarity analysis.